mlohajner/mlohajner/README.md

 ## Hi there 👋
 # Mario Lohajner (manjo) 🚀

+Building simple, single-purpose Linux tools and using Bash as the architectural glue.

+---

 Hi!
-I am Mario Lohajner, a system-focused developer and automation enthusiast from Croatia.
-I design minimalist, high-performance software and tools that integrate seamlessly with the Linux ecosystem.
+I am Mario Lohajner, a developer from Croatia focused on writing minimalist, low-dependency code and utilities that fit naturally into the Linux ecosystem.

-This GitHub profile is not a static CV—it is a curated collection of **architectural templates** for specific classes of applications.
-Every repository hosted here solves a concrete problem while serving as a blueprint for clean implementation patterns, minimalist dependencies, and optimal resource management.
+This GitHub profile functions as a practical collection of **architectural templates** for specific classes of applications.
+Every core repository here solves a concrete problem while serving as a blueprint for clean implementation patterns, minimalist dependencies, and optimal resource management.

 ---